cansirin/csirin.com/resources/projects/koding.md

 tech: ['AWS', 'Coffescript', 'CSS', 'KDUi']
 roles: ['Front End']
 ---

-- Worked with front end team to improve Koding UI/UX.
+- Worked on the transition from kd.js to ReactJS
+- Helped creating routes using React Router
+- Migrated internal event emitters to flux stores (NuclearJS was the flux library that was used)
 - Contributed to kd.js (javascript ui framework with lots of built in components)
+- Worked on fixing bugs and wrote tests using Mocha & Chai
+- Helped writing documentation
+- Worked on updating dependencies and making necessary code changes as a result
-- Fixed payment, social, landing bugs on the client side
+- Fixed bugs on several parts of the frontend application including social, payment, landing pages
-- Consulting with engineering staff to evaluate performance improvements